shubhanshu80/Smart-Assistant-for-Research-Summarization---EZ-Task/README.md

 # 🧠 Gen AI Assistant for Research Summarization

-A Streamlit-powered application using Google Gemini AI for:
+A Streamlit-powered application using Google Gemini AI:
 - 📄 We can upload Document (PDF/TXT)
 - 🧠 Auto-summarization (≤150 words)
 - 💬 Free-form Q&A